GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 Although this additional optimization process may seem difficult to generalize for any given symmetry group, it has been shown that it is possible to do it efficiently using either the folding–unfolding algorithm or via the calculation of intermediate symmetry operation measures.

 As in the case of shape measures, the values of CSMs are also limited between 0 and 100, with S\ :sub:`G`\ (Q) = 0, meaning that Q is a G-symmetric shape.
-A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references: [CSM]_.
+A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references [CSM]_:

 ---------------------------